Ahmedsulaimon/Cantor-College-website/README.md

 # Cantor-College-website

-Add index.html to your to view website
+Add index.html to your browser to view website